Family pay tribute to ‘hard-working’ carer found dead with multiple injuries

-Barbara Nomakhosi, 35, was discovered dead with multiple injuries when officers were called to an address in Bury, Greater Manchester, on Friday.
+Barbara Nomakhosi, 35, was discovered dead when officers were called to an address in Bury, Greater Manchester, on Friday

 Your support helps us to tell the story